“Ee-yah!” Zim held his foot and hopped along.

 Zim dropped on his rump between two vines and held the ball of his foot.
 “Mommy, Mommy.
 It hurts, Mommy.
 It hurts awful.”

-The widow slapped her donkey’s lead line into Elijah’s hand and in several quick strides knelt by Zim.
+The widow slapped her donkey’s lead line into Neetz’s hand, dashed to Zim, and knelt by his side.
 “Mommy’s here.”

 “Make it go away, Mommy.”
 He screamed again.
 “Oh, Mommy.
 What bit me?”